ArendPeter/GameMakerGuide/docs/15_Platformer_Particles/1_Particles.md

  TODO: do I need to talk more about depth / layers at some point?

-Sweet, let's start with our particle setup code
+Sweet, next let's see how this translates to code

+## Turret Explosion

+We already added camera shake to make the turret death pop more, let's ad particles for even more pop 💥

 ```
 // oTurret Create